TattlingJam4231/weapon-rebalances/README.md

      - ammo pickup decreased from 18.23/33.41 to 10/15

 ### Snipers:

+   - Thanatos
+     - ammo pickup decreased from 0.07/0.88 to 0/0.53
+     - total ammo decreased from 15 to 5
+     - damage increased from 3500 to 8500

    - Nagant
      - ammo pickup changed from 0.95/1.35 to 0.94/1.35